bafflingscience/goodtech.tips/content/posts/notes/note.fzf.md

 ---
-title: "The Very Stupid Person's Guide to `fzf` Command-line Fuzzy Finder"
+title: "The Illiterate Gentleman's Guide to the `fzf` Command-line Fuzzy Finder"
 date: 2021-01-13T16:44:43-05:00
 draft: false
 categories: ["Technology", "Web Development", "How To"]